eibiflo/cf_cookiemanager/Documentation/Configuration/ExtensionSettings/Index.rst

 Available Settings
 ------------------

-The following settings can be configured in the extension's ext_conf_template.txt file:
+The following settings can be configured in the admin backend module "settings", Extension Configuration.

 General:
     - disablePlugin (boolean): Disables the plugin in the frontend if set to 1.